dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

 :::

 :::{.exercise}
-Show that the vanishing locus of the first two equations above is $X\union L$ for $L$ a line.
+Show that the vanishing locus of the first two equations above is $X\union L$ where $L$ is a line.
 :::

 Compare to linear algebra: codimension $d$ iff cut out by exactly $d$ equations.